Supply Chain Management Software

 Length of the supply chain

-This amounts to the SCMS product space being very fragmented.
-Accordingly, there is a range of products available - including large SCMS suites, ERP suites, industry-specific software, and point solutions.
+This leads to the SCMS product space being very fragmented.
+Accordingly, there is a range of products available - including large SCMS suites, ERP suites, industry-specific software, and point solutions for steps in the supply chain.

 Supply Chain Software vs. ERP Software

 Supply chain management software manages data concerning incoming raw materials from external suppliers.
-Enterprise Resource Planning (ERP) Software, by contrast, is more internally focused.
+In contrast, Enterprise Resource Planning (ERP) Software is more internally focused.
 It manages administrative tasks by tying front office and back office operations together.
 This includes assisting with product planning and the physical production of finished goods.

 However, supply chain capabilities are often included as a component of ERP suites.